gvwilson/fiction/iffy/index.md

 Someone was singing off-key.
 Another voice joined in, then a third, and then glass broke on stone.
 "Bloody pirates," a passer-by muttered to his companion.
-"Governors shoulda sunk the *Taroona*, not let she berth."
+"Governors shoulda sunk the *Taroona*, not let her berth."

 The second man elbowed him.
-"I'm sure th' governors know what's best," he said loudly.
+"I'm sure th' governors know what's best," he said loudly, shooting a warning look in Iffy's direction.
 Iffy kept her eyes on the cobblestones and hurried on her way.

 Sandhu's grocery store was out of eggs.